radiocosmology/alpenhorn/demo/demo-script.md

 root@alpen1:/# alpenhorn file clean --now --node=demo_storage1 2025/02/21/meta.txt
 Released "2025/02/21/meta.txt" for immediate removal on Node "demo_storage1".
 ```
+The `--now` flag tells alpenhorn to delete the file as soon as possible.
+Without that flag,
+instead of being released for removal, the file is marked for "discretionary cleaning", which
+tells alpenhorn that it can decide to delete the file if it wants to clear space on the node, but
+in this demo alpenhorn would never decide to do that, so we'll opt for immediate removal.

-However, if you look at the daemon log on `alpen1`, you'll see that it's refused to delete the file:
+Despite our request, if you look at the daemon log on `alpen1`, you'll see that it's refused to
+delete the file:
 ```
 alpen1-1  | Mar 07 02:21:25 INFO >> [MainThread] Tasks: 0 queued, 0 deferred, 1 in-progress on 2 workers
 alpen1-1  | Mar 07 02:21:25 WARNING >> [Worker#1] Too few archive copies (0) to delete 2025/02/21/meta.txt on demo_storage1.
 alpen1-1  | Mar 07 02:21:25 INFO >> [Worker#1] Finished task: Delete copies [1] from demo_storage1
 ```

-To prevent data loss, alpenhorn will only delete file copies if at least two other copies
+To prevent data loss, alpenhorn will only delete file copies from a node if at least two other
-of the file exist on archive nodes.
-Currently we have no archive nodes, so we can't delete files.
+copies of the file exist on other archive nodes.
+Currently we have no archive nodes, so we can't
+delete files.

 Let's fix that.
-While we do, the `alpen1` daemon will keep checking whether it can delete that file.
+While we do, the `alpen1` daemon will keep checking whether it can delete that
+file.

 ### Archive nodes

 An archive node is any storage node with the "archive" storage type.
-Let's change `demo_storage2` into
+Let's change `demo_storage2`
-an archive node.
+into an archive node.
 We do that by modifying it's metadata:
 ```
 alpenhorn node modify --archive demo_storage2
 ```

-After running this command, you can look at the node metadata to see that it now has the "archive" storage type:
+After running this command, you can look at the node metadata to see that it now has the "archive"
+storage type:
 ```(console)
 root@alpen1:/# alpenhorn node modify --archive demo_storage2
 Node updated.